 Computer Software Programs and Content Management Systems

-In the 21st century, working as a writer or editor isn't just about putting words on a piece of paper.
+Nowadays, working as a writer or editor isn't just about putting words on a piece of paper.
 Employers want to know your experience with computer software programs and content management systems as well.

 More Job Interview Questions

-In addition to job specific interview questions for writing and editing, you will also be asked more general questions about your employment history and education as well as your strengths, weaknesses, achievements, goals, and plans.
+In addition to job-specific interview questions for writing and editing, you will also be asked more general questions about your employment history and education as well as your strengths, weaknesses, achievements, goals, and plans.
 Consult a list of the most common interview questions and examples of answers to prep for these sorts of questions.

 The best way to prepare for an interview is to answer the potential questions out loud or have a friend or colleague read the questions to you so you can practice in front of a live person.

 You want to make a great first impression at your interview, so be sure to choose an outfit that’s befitting of the job and company you hope to work for.
 Business formal may be the most appropriate or perhaps business casual will do.
 If you’re not sure how to dress, it’s probably better to dress up rather than dress down.

 - PREPARE BEFOREHAND: Practice your responses to common interview questions for writers and editors, so you feel confident the day of your interview.

 - NAMECHECK TECHNICAL PROGRAMS: Be ready to talk about which technical programs you have used.